praxis-live/support/docs/main-interface.md

 ## Options / Settings

-The `Options` window can be opened through the `Tools` menu in the main menu bar.
+The `Options` window can be opened through the `Tools` menu in the main menu bar (or the app menu on macOS).
 It provides the ability to set common global preferences such as update checking, keyboard shortcuts, GStreamer location, etc.